jrief/django-formset/docs/source/model-form.rst

 	    template_name = 'form.html'
 	    success_url = '/success'

+.. note:: After submission, the content of these form fields is stored in the database.
+Therefore
+	after reloading this page, the same content will reappear in the form.

 This view class inherits from ``UpdateView``, which is responsible for displaying the form and validating the submitted data, just as we would do it using a classic Django view class.
 The other three mixin classes serve the following purposes: